FatihKoz/DisposableTheme/docs/README.md

 ## Release / Update Notes

+19.NOV.21

+* Fixed manual pirep sending buttons not following theme settings in some blades
+* Reduced the empty space at login page when logo is enabled

 18.NOV.21

 * Added Quick Travel button to flight details page (requires Disposable Basic to work)